yuanners/tp/docs/UserGuide.md

 ##### Basic Mode Find an Item

-To find an item, use the command `finditem`.
+To find an item, use the command `finditem` or `5`.
 You will then be prompted to input a description.
 A list of all items in the menu matching that description will then be printed.
 * The input is case-insensitive.